-There are several different loan and financing types available:
+There are several different financing options available for home improvement loans.

 Questions to ask yourself